deepset-ai/haystack-home/content/ambassadors/_index.md

     - question: "What's the time commitment?"
       answer: "There's no fixed minimum.
 We look for regular, sustained activity - not a specific number of hours per month."
     - question: "What if I'm not in a major tech hub?"
       answer: "Geography isn't a barrier.
-We actively want representation from communities around the world."
+Haystack users are everywhere - and there are opportunities to grow the community in many places.
+Whether that's online or in your local ecosystem, we want to support people building and connecting others around the world."
     - question: "Is there any cost to join?"
       answer: "None.
 The program is free - we provide support, not the other way around."